-Australians Apologize For Super Bowl Wine Ad: Yellow Tail Ad Seen As Humiliating
+Super Bowl Wine Ad Humiliates Australians: Yellow Tail Peeves Folks Down Under

 This is the first wine commercial to air during a Super Bowl in 40 years.
 Super Bowl is usually affiliated with beer drinkers, but recent polls indicate that 20 percent of the people watching the big game are sipping on wine, according to Market Watch.

 Yellow Tail is a wine sold for under $10 a bottle in the U.S. and it is a big seller in America, so maybe it doesn’t taste like “cat piss” after all?
 In recent years people have been gravitating to the wines that sell for more than the $10 a bottle.
-It was Yellow Tail’s mind set to get the folks in the U.S. to remember why they started drinking Yellow Tail Wine in the first place by airing the commercial during the Super Bowl.
+It was Yellow Tail’s mindset to get the folks in the U.S. to remember why they started drinking Yellow Tail Wine in the first place by airing the commercial during the Super Bowl.

 If the commercial embarrassed the people from its country of origin, it might be safe to say the advertising missed its mark.
 What were they thinking?
 Even the name of the commercial wasn’t very intriguing.
 They named it Yellow Tail Guy, according to Marketing Magazine.